Quelklef/lilt/docs/legislators.rst

 For instance :code:`<abcdef>` will match "a", "b", "c", "d", "e", or "f".
 If it matches, it will consume the a single character and return it.
 If the text doesn't match, it will fail.

+Sets have the same escape sequences as literals.

 Sequence
 --------